Conflict of Interest Policy

 Daman shall ensure that this Policy is being successfully implemented and operated by conducting internal audits of the Policy and its implementation.
 Those carrying our such audits shall, in addition, focus on any shortcomings of or omission from the Policy and make recommendations to the CRO of any necessary improvements to this Policy.
 Such audit review shall:

-(b) assess the appropriateness of the conflict mitigation actions taken on identification of a Conflict;
+b). assess the appropriateness of the conflict mitigation actions taken on the identification of a Conflict;